-But until bidet showrooms become a thing, joining the clean butt club can feel a bit like a guessing game.
-Use our Bidet Buying Guide to help narrow your search as you saddle up for booty bliss.
+But until bidet showrooms become a thing, joining the spray society can feel a bit like a guessing game.
+Use our Bidet Buying Guide or Compatibility Quiz to help narrow your search as you saddle up for booty bliss.

 12 Factors To Consider When Buying a Bidet